 Today, Rizal Park in Ermita remains beautiful even with few people due to Covid-19 restrictions.
 I've never imagined how things would change due to the pandemic, but somehow grateful to have chosen a historical site for a romantic walking tour experience.

-The parks and streets of Ermita will remain to be refined and wondrous places despite modernization in the 21st century.
-With bustling metropolis and the rising skyscrapers, it will still be the center of attraction with great learnings from the past.
+Ermita's parks and streets will remain refined and wondrous despite modernization in the 21st century.
+With a bustling metropolis and rising skyscrapers, it will still be the center of attraction with great learnings from the past.

-Wherever we are in the world, Manila will always be our home and our identity.
-Today and in years to come, we'll always cherish the good times, great memories, and the lesson it brings.
+Wherever we are, Manila will always be our home and our identity.
+Today and in years to come, we'll always cherish the good times, great memories, and lessons it brings.

 ©️ 2021 Del Cusay